Two bloodhound pups — Duke and Luna — join Fairfax County police force

 “We’re looking for the one that doesn’t show any fear,” Morin said.
 “We don’t want the one running behind their mom.
 We want the dog that’s curious.
 They’re the ones that are showing they want to learn.”

 Bloodhounds typically grow to about 120 to 130 pounds, and they’re known for their spindly legs and jowls around their eyes, plus they drool — a lot.
-Those used for the Fairfax police department have to maintain their weight and stay healthy so their “joints don’t go bad,” Morin said.
+Those used for the Fairfax police have to maintain their weight and stay healthy so their “joints don’t go bad,” Morin said.
 Most bloodhounds work for the department an average of seven to eight years before they’re retired.

 Before they’ll be sent out on cases, Morin said, Duke and Luna will undergo a year-long training with their handlers.

-Trainers at the Fairfax Police department typically work with the bloodhound pups at a secure training facility run by the department in Chantilly where there are wide, open fields with jumps, ramps and barrels on a course.
+Trainers with the Fairfax police typically work with the bloodhound pups at a secure training facility run by the department in Chantilly where there are wide, open fields with jumps, ramps and barrels on a course.

 Morin said because bloodhounds are “sensitive by nature” the department likes to get them as puppies so they can get used to the kinds of settings and situations in which they eventually may be called on to help search for someone who is missing and may be in danger.

-“You can buy a fully trained bloodhound and they’re great at tracking somewhere through open fields and farmland, but you bring them to a suburban or urban setting like we have and their tail goes between their legs they’re so scared at the first sound of Metro train,” Morin said.
+“You can buy a fully trained bloodhound, and they’re great at tracking somewhere through open fields and farmland, but you bring them to a suburban or urban setting like we have and their tail goes between their legs they’re so scared at the first sound of Metro train,” Morin said.

-For Fairfax trainers, one of the first steps in the bloodhound puppies’ training as police dogs will be acclimating them to such loud sounds as a siren, gunfire and construction noise.
+For Fairfax trainers, one of the first steps in the bloodhound puppies’ training as police dogs will be acclimating them to such loud sounds as sirens, gunfire and construction noise.

 “We want to introduce them into the environment they’ll be working in and all the sounds that go with it like rumbling trains, beeping trucks and slamming dumpster lids,” Morin said.
-“The more stuff they hear as they’re trained the less it impacts them when they’re on the job.”
+“The more stuff they hear as they’re trained, the less it impacts them when they’re on the job.”

-Some of the early training for the pups also involves teaching them to track another dog or person and, in return, they get a treat.
+Some of the early training for the pups also involves teaching them to track people and, in return, they get a treat.

 Gradually, trainers take them on longer searches of a scent or person.
 Morin said bloodhounds “know how to track at birth.”
 With trainers they learn, “Okay, I’m going to use my nose and get something good out of it, like food, a toy or playtime.”